-During the years ended December 31, 2004 and 2003, we incurred fees and related expenses for professional services rendered by KPMG for the audits of our, our parent companies' and our subsidiaries' financial statements (including two parent companies and two subsidiaries that are also public registrants), for the review of our, our parent companies and our subsidiaries' interim financial statements and five offering memorandums and registration statement filings in 2004 and two offering memorandums and registration statement filings in 2003 totaling approximately \$6.2 million and \$3.2 million, respectively.
+During the years ended December 31, 2004 and 2003, we incurred fees and related expenses for professional services rendered by KPMG for the audits of our, our parent company's and our subsidiaries' financial statements (including one parent company and three subsidiaries that are also public registrants), for the review of our and our subsidiaries' interim financial statements and five offering memorandums and registration statement filings in 2004 and two offering memorandums and registration statement filings in 2003 totaling approximately \$6.2 million and \$3.2 million, respectively.
 Included in 2004 are fees and related expenses of \$1.9 million for Charter's audit of internal control over financial reporting required under Sarbanes-Oxley Section 404.